Dispatch9001/gbb/articles/os.md

 ## Budget

-Next you have to chose a budget for your setup.
+Next, you have to choose a budget for your setup.
 Simply put, the more you pay, the better PC you get.

 A good starting budget is $1200 (AUD).
-For that price, you can get an entry level gaming PC that can play most games relativly well.
+For that price, you can get an entry-level gaming PC that can play most games relatively well.
 PCs will gradually get better until you hit the $5000 dollar mark, where you are getting the best of the best.
 My PC costed $1100, but that was before the [chip shortage](https://www.pcmag.com/news/inside-the-gpu-shortage-why-you-still-cant-buy-a-graphics-card) that has made everything more expensive.
-Thanks to [the Ethereum Merge](https://ethereum.org/en/upgrades/merge/), GPU prices are now starting to drop and hundreds of second hand cards are becoming avalible for purchase, because GPU intensive crypto mining is no longer profitable.
+Thanks to [the Ethereum Merge](https://ethereum.org/en/upgrades/merge/), GPU prices are now starting to drop and hundreds of second hand cards are becoming available for purchase because GPU intensive crypto mining is no longer profitable.